ichont/AIGer/README.md

 # AIGer

-A GNN-Based Modeling Approach for AIGs
+[AIGer](https://ieeexplore.ieee.org/document/11300286) is a GNN-Based Modeling Approach for AIGs.

 ## Abstract
 The automation of logic circuit design enhances chip